 Household products such as paints, cleaners, oils, and pesticides, are considered to be household hazardous waste.
 Prescription and over-the-counter drugs poured down the wastewater treatment system and enter rivers and lakes (or leach into the ground and seep into groundwater in a septic Follow the directions for proper disposal system). procedures.
 Do not flush hazardous waste or prescription and over-the-counter drugs down the toilet or drain.
-They may flow downstream to serve as sources for a variety of options for conveniently and safely managing these items.
+They may flow downstream to serve as sources for Special notice from EPA for the elderly, infants, community drinking water supplies.
+Many communities offer a variety of options for conveniently and safely managing these items.
 For more information, visit the EPA website at: